jamesfolberth/stem-camp-deploy/jupyterhub/README.md

       3. `rsync`ing the notebooks from this repo into the user's home directory.

 ### 4. Set up [nginx](../nginx/README.md), [NFS](../nfs/README.md), and set up the [Docker swarm](../swarm_legacy/README.md).
+    We're almost done setting up Jupyterhub, but before we finish we've got to set up nginx, NFS, and Docker swarm.
+    Once those are all set up, return here to start up Jupyterhub.

 ### 5. Start Jupyterhub